jgarciabengochea/Memento/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Memento/Forget me not

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  A flashcard browser extension that allows users to effectively use idle time to learn anything they want!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Memento allows users to download or create their own flashcard decks.
+This product is designed to maximize moments of idle time in the typical work day.
+These moments occur frequently throughout a typical work day whether it be before/between meetings, in the morning before you're officially 'on the clock', or whenever you feel there's 'not enough time' to do anything but maybe scroll around on your phone for a few minutes.
+With Memento there is always time to learn!

 ## Problem ##
   > Describe the problem your product solves.
+  You just finished a meeting.
+You're next meeting starts in the same conference room in 7 minutes.
+You want to do something productive but is there anything productive you can even do in 7 minutes?
+Yes!
+With memento even a few minutes is enough time to quickly open the browser extension and improve your knowledge.
+It's great for quickly studying up on work information or personal interests such as learning a new language.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  If there's anyone else like me in this great big world, when they are on their computer they always have a browser window open and they always have moments of idle time lasting 3-10 minutes.
+By integrating the product into the browser within seconds you can be in the app and learning something new or strengthening your memory of something old!

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "This app will make you want to learn." -Javi Garcia-Bengochea CEO, Founder, Great Guy in General

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  It's easy!
+Download our app from the chrome web store log in and either download a deck provided by Quizlet or make your own!
+The possibilities are endless when you create your own deck.
+Name the deck and add pictures and text to your cards to increase the impression the card makes in your brain.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Elephants never forget and now neither do I thanks to Memento!" - Kane Tanaka, Oldest Living Person

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Next time you think you're stuck with too much time to do nothing and too little time to do anything remeber you've always got a moment for Memento.
+See our quick and easy guide to getting started with your first deck at memento.com/getting-started/thisisnotarealguide.